somuoki/laravel-bookings/README.md

 ### Create a new booking rate

 Bookable Rates are special criteria used to modify the default booking price.
-For example, let’s assume that you have a resource charged per hour, and you need to set a higher price for the first "2" hours to cover certain costs, while discounting pricing if booked more than "5" hours.
-That’s totally achievable through bookable Rates.
-Simply set the amount of units to apply this criteria on, and state the percentage you’d like to have increased or decreased from the default price using +/- signs, i.e. -10%, and of course select the operator from: (**`^`** means the first starting X units, **`<`** means when booking is less than X units, **`>`** means when booking is greater than X units).
+For example, let's assume that you have a resource charged per hour, and you need to set a higher price for the first "2" hours to cover certain costs, while discounting pricing if booked more than "5" hours.
+That's totally achievable through bookable Rates.
+Simply set the amount of units to apply this criteria on, and state the percentage you'd like to have increased or decreased from the default price using +/- signs, i.e. -10%, and of course select the operator from: (**`^`** means the first starting X units, **`<`** means when booking is less than X units, **`>`** means when booking is greater than X units).
 Allowed percentages could be between -100% and +100%.

 To create a new booking rate, follow these steps: